-But big developed countries, particularly the US, face massive political backlash against the idea of signing up to commitments that would increase costs to their own carbon-intensive industries.
+But big developed countries, particularly the US, face a massive political backlash against the idea of signing up to commitments that would add costs to their own carbon-intensive industries.
 Even worse is the prospect of ‘carbon leakage’ – or, work going offshore to developing countries who were allowed more generous limits.
 The US has floated the idea of a border tax to offset this, which is only inflaming developing countries ahead of Copenhagen.
+Read more

 On FT Energy Source:

 Did oil cause the latest recession?
 The IEA weighs in Read more

 Shell is usually pretty pro-active in its approach to shaping its public image.
 It is eager to host and participate public discussions on climate change and CCS, and the company’s climate change scientist David Hone writes what is, for a corporate-sponsored effort, not a bad blog.